-The AIADMK also pointed out that actors’ political groups in the past haven’t been able to turn being famous on the screen into lasting success in elections.
-They’ve noted that film stars have left politics before, and say Vijay will likely follow that pattern.
+The AIADMK also thinks that actor-led political groups have historically not been able to turn being popular on the screen into consistent success at winning elections.
+They point to the fact that film stars have left politics in the past, and they believe Vijay will follow this pattern.

 Kamal Haasan’s rationale and MNM’s support for the DMK alliance

-By joining MNM with the Secular Progressive Alliance, Haasan is giving them help tactically, while still letting MNM organize things as they see fit.
-The party is presenting their decision to not directly compete in the election as a deliberate choice to support a wider group, not to give up on their political goals.
+By working with the Secular Progressive Alliance (the DMK alliance), Haasan is giving them help but still allowing MNM to stay flexible as an organization.
+MNM saying they aren’t running candidates is being presented as a deliberate choice to support a larger group, not as giving up on political goals.

 Allegations of failed coalition talks and negotiation breakdowns

-The AIADMK thinks MNM pulled out because their talks within the DMK alliance failed.
-They say MNM couldn’t get the conditions they wanted from the alliance, and so chose to not run for any seats.
-The AIADMK says this weakness inside the alliance damages MNM’s position.
+The AIADMK says MNM had to withdraw because their attempts to negotiate within the DMK-led alliance failed.
+They claim MNM couldn’t get the things they wanted from the alliance, so they decided not to run for any seats.
+The AIADMK says this shows a weakness within the alliance and damages MNM’s position.

-MNM leaders responded by saying their decision was carefully planned and meant to help the alliance reach its goals.
-They say they withdrew to strengthen the opposition to the AIADMK alliance, not because they couldn’t get what they wanted in negotiations.
+But MNM leaders say their decision was planned and meant to help the alliance achieve its goals.
+They say they pulled out to help the opposition parties become more united against the AIADMK-led alliance, and not because they couldn’t get what they wanted in negotiations.

 Vijay, TVK and the future of actor-led parties in Tamil Nadu

-The AIADMK expects Vijay’s political group, Thanthi Vetrimaaran Kootani (TVK) or something similar, will do what MNM did and drop out after trying to win an election.
-They mentioned previous stories that parties like the BJP had tried to get Vijay’s support, which Vijay dismissed by saying the BJP are the opposite of what he believes in.
+The AIADMK thinks Vijay’s political group, the Thanthi Vetrimaaran Kootani (TVK) or something similar, will do what MNM did and drop out after trying to compete in the election.
+They also mentioned earlier reports that the BJP and other parties tried to get Vijay to work with them, which Vijay himself said wasn’t true, even calling the BJP his political opposite.

-Because Vijay has publicly said he isn’t with the BJP and hasn’t formally joined with any groups, it’s unclear what he will do with his political effort.
-The AIADMK uses this uncertainty to argue that political groups led by actors find it hard to make stable alliances and have a clear, long-term strategy.
+Because Vijay has publicly said he isn’t with the BJP and has stayed away from making firm alliances, it’s not clear what his political plans are.
+The AIADMK uses this lack of clarity to say that political groups started by actors have trouble forming stable alliances and having a clear strategy that will last.

 Implications for the April 23 Tamil Nadu Assembly polls

-MNM’s withdrawal changes how the election will be fought, especially for the DMK alliance which now has MNM’s support without MNM competing with them for votes in particular areas.
-For the AIADMK alliance, this event gives them something to say about how weak or opportunistic their opponents are.
+MNM’s withdrawal changes the way the election will be fought, particularly for the DMK-led alliance; they now have MNM’s support without MNM’s candidates competing with theirs for votes.
+For the AIADMK-led group, this situation gives them something to say about their opponents being easily broken or just taking opportunities as they come.

-From a strategy standpoint, MNM’s decision might get more opposition voters to support the DMK alliance in important voting districts.
-However, it also makes you wonder if voters will actually go out and vote when there isn’t a specific MNM list of candidates.
-It remains to be seen whether the way actors get people to participate in politics will turn into lasting political organizations or continue to go up and down with occasional involvement.
+MNM’s choice might mean more votes will go to the DMK alliance in important areas, but it also makes you wonder if people will actually go vote when there isn’t a specific MNM candidate on the ballot.
+People will be watching to see if actors being able to get people to show up and support them will turn into lasting political organizations or continue to change with each election.

-As the election campaigning becomes more intense, the parties will continue to test how people believe in their trustworthiness, leadership, and how well they are organized.
-The AIADMK’s very public criticism is an attempt to make MNM’s strategic decision into a bigger story about their ability to govern and their political skills before the election.
+As the election gets more active, the parties will continue to challenge each other on being believable, having good leaders, and being well-organized.
+The AIADMK’s criticism of MNM is an attempt to make MNM’s sensible choice seem like a larger problem with their ability to govern and their political skill, all before the election happens.